Maples7/kong-config-manager/README.md

 # use `https://localhost:8444` as host and store configurations in `sec_test` folder
 kcm dump --host https://localhost:8444 --instance sec_test

+# use `https://localhost:8444` as host and store configurations in `sec_test` folder using insecure connection (which will ignore ssl errors)
+kcm dump --host https://localhost:8444 --instance sec_test --no-ssl

 # use `kcm-config.json` and apply configurations of Kong instance `main`
 kcm apply